ndeltortoiii/ODSC2016/Redshift_S3.md

 ### Teams, Deliverables, Timing, Tools
 * Data Supplier (Data Extracts Monthly)-RDBS, MDM, Salesforce, sFTP | Data Engineer (Organized, quality checked data set Weekly)- AWS,: S3, EC2, Redshift | Data Analyst (Insights via charts, graphs, dashboards, models daily) Tableau, Alteryx, Excel all use Jira
+  * Each have their own scrums, but there is one guy from the data anylitics end the runs the show
 * Customers set priorities, requirements, and our focus
 * Data analysts trying to empower business
 * Data Supplier Team